-Scafell Pike and Scafell from Wasdale involves a steep and relentless climb from the valley and a tricky crossing between the Scafells.
+Scafell and Scafell Pike from Wasdale involves a steep and relentless climb from the valley and a tricky crossing between the two (very separate) mountains.
+It is rightly a classic.
 The descent from Scafell is lovely.

 The descent from Scafell is safe and pleasant with great views over the Wasdale valley.

-Take the track up the shoulder of Lingmell rather than the more obvious one up the Gill.
+Take the track up the shoulder of Lingmell rather than the more obvious one up Lingmell Gill.

 The summit of Scafell Pike is a confusing place in bad weather.
 There is steep land on all sides and the descent to Mickledore from the summit needs care.
 The bearing is 240 degrees but take a compass and check yourself.
 On arrival at Mickledore go left towards 3 Tarns or right to a gap/ladder in the rock face which is Lords Rake.

 Your email address will not be published.
 Required fields are marked *